ffabionski/ffabionski.github.io/index.md

 Hello!
 I'm Fabio, currently pursuing a master's degree in Computer Science at Università degli Studi di Udine.
 I recently completed my bachelor's degree in Computer Science with top honors 🎓, and I'm eager to continue learning and growing in the field.

-I'm particularly interested in exploring how **security** can be effectively implemented in modern systems.
 For my bachelor thesis, I had the opportunity to work with technologies like **Open Policy Agent (OPA)** and **Rego**, using them to improve access control in microservices architectures by providing custom state management to enhance decision-making in dynamic systems.

 I enjoy learning about new technologies and applying my programming skills to real-world challenges.

 **Key Interests:**
+- Logics 🧠
+- Artificial Intelligence 👨🏻‍💻
 - Formal Methods 📝
-- Logics 🧠
 - Model Checking 🔍
-- Cybersecurity 🔒
-- Artificial Intelligence 👨🏻‍💻

 ---